-Khai also recently first-chaired a two-week bench trial in an action against a school district arising out of its allocation of $417 million in bond funds.
+Khai was lead trial counsel in a two-week bench trial in an action against a school district arising out of its allocation of $417 million in bond funds.
 The plaintiffs, led by a taxpayer association, sought $90 million for construction of a new school.
 After navigating a year-long political imbroglio and defeating plaintiffs’ summary judgment motions following a defense that Judge Pressman described as “brilliantly argued,” the case proceeded to a trial that resulted in a decision in favor of the district on all claims.
-The case is now on appeal.
+Khai also defended and argued the appeal, in which the trial court’s judgment was affirmed.

 Khai also was one of the lead members of an Orrick team that defended PayPal, Inc. in an action alleging PayPal violated the Racketeer Influenced and Corrupt Organizations Act (RICO) by processing online payment transactions involving sales of alleged counterfeit goods.
 In prevailing on the motion to dismiss the claims against PayPal, Khai helped establish defenses that would avert future attempts to hold PayPal and other businesses liable under RICO for engaging in routine business transactions with their customers.

-In the field of life settlements, Khai has counseled financial institutions on their management of life insurance assets and litigated a wide variety of disputes involving secondary and tertiary market transactions.
-He has prevailed in defending lenders in actions arising out of loans to fund premium payments, which have included claims for breach of contract and fraud, as well as under RICO, the California Consumer Legal Remedies Act (CLRA), and California’s Unfair Competition Law (UCL).
+Khai continues to advise financial institutions on their management of longevity assets and litigate cases across the country.
+Over the past twenty years, he has litigated dozens of cases involving secondary and tertiary market transactions.
+He has prevailed in defending lenders in actions arising out of loans to fund premium payments, which have included claims for breach of contract and fraud, as well as claims under RICO, the California Consumer Legal Remedies Act (CLRA), and California’s Unfair Competition Law (UCL).
 Khai also has defended insurer actions seeking to rescind policies and helped clients recover hundreds of millions of dollars in policy proceeds.

 Khai has represented numerous clients pro bono, from indigent individuals to large public interest organizations, devoting hundreds of hours to matters involving juvenile justice and equal access to justice.